netsandbox/docker-rt/README.md

 <https://bestpractical.com/request-tracker>

-## How to use this image
+## How to use these Docker images

-**This image is intended for development or testing, not for production use.**
+**These images are intended for development or testing, not for production use!**

 ```shell
 docker run -d --name rt -p 80:80 netsandbox/request-tracker